UMDLARS/tron/intro.md

 As you may have already guessed, your robot will move in whatever direction the variable `move` is set at the end of your program.
 Your program will run **300** times, and your score is the number of apples your robot manages to find during that time.

 Of course, your current program just walks around randomly.
 So it's not very good.
+See the rest of the information in this document for tools you can use to improve your program.